sd-backdrop/view_alias/README.txt

 3. visit admin/build/path/pathauto for configuration options.

 Generating Aliases
-View Alias is mostly integrated with pathauto.
-So expand the "View Alias" settings fieldset to select the views to alias.
+View Alias is integrated with pathauto, (admin/build/path/pathauto).
+So expand "View Alias Settings" settings fieldset to select the views to alias.

+Steps to make a view avaialbe to view_alias:
+1. View must exist and have a page display.
+2. Under Arguments, View must have an arg of "Taxonomy: TERM ID".
+3. Under Validator options:
+  a.
+Set Validator to Taxonomy Term, then select your term vocabulary.
+  b.
+Set Argument Type to "Term ID"

 In the 6.x version the views with term arguments and page displays are automatically displayed for you to choose from.
 Simply select the views